 1961-10-27 USA Saturn I SA-1

-Saturn-Apollo 1 (SA-1) launched on October 27 ,1961, was the first flight of the Saturn I space launch vehicle, the first in the Saturn family, and first mission of the American Apollo program.
-The Saturn I booster was a huge increase in size and power over anything previously launched.
-It was three times taller, required six times more fuel and produced ten times more thrust than the Jupiter-C rocket that had launched the first American satellite, Explorer 1, into orbit in 1958.
+Saturn-Apollo 1 (SA-1), launched on October 27, 1961, marked the inaugural flight of the Saturn I space launch vehicle, the first in the Saturn series and the initial mission of the American Apollo program.
+The Saturn I booster represented a significant leap in size and power compared to previous launch vehicles.
+It was three times taller, required six times more fuel, and generated ten times the thrust of the Jupiter-C rocket, which had launched the first American satellite, Explorer 1, into orbit in 1958.

 A "SpaceCraft" illustrated cachet cover cancelled on the day of the first launch of Saturn 1, PAFB October 27, 1961.

-Photo: Saturn test conductor, Bob Mosier (right), and launch operations director, Dr. Kurt H. Debus (right) at discussion after the simulated launching of Saturn rocket at Cape Canaveral.
+Photo: Saturn test conductor Bob Mosier (left) and launch operations director Dr. Kurt H. Debus (right) engaged in discussion following the simulated launch of the Saturn rocket at Cape Canaveral.

-At the time, NASA had decided to not use all-up testing, when an entire system is tested at once.
-The agency planned to test each rocket stage in separate launches, so for SA-1 the only live stage was the S-I first stage.
-This first flight was designed to test the structure of the launch vehicle during a suborbital flight using the nose cone from a Jupiter rocket.
+At that time, NASA opted against all-up testing, where the entire system is tested simultaneously.
+Instead, the agency planned to test each rocket stage individually through separate launches.
+For SA-1, the only operational stage was the S-I first stage.
+This initial flight aimed to assess the structure of the launch vehicle during a suborbital flight, utilizing a nose cone from a Jupiter rocket.

 A Saturn 1 launch cover cancelled Port Canaveral, October 27, 1961.